Time is Money: Maximize Time at Disneyland!

 How to Join Virtual Queues for Disneyland Rides

-- If in use, each day you will have two opportunities to join the virtual queue for Haunted Mansion Holiday and get a boarding group, at 7:00 am (before entering the park) and at 12:00 noon (after entering the park).
-Often all the boarding groups are given out within minutes (or even seconds on busy days), so plan to be ready a few minutes before 7:00 (and then at noon if you aren’t successful at 7:00).
-If you get one at 7:00, you can’t get another at noon.
+- If in use, each day you will have three opportunities to join the virtual queue a ride and get a boarding group, at 7:00 am (before entering the park), and at 12:00 noon or 4:00 pm (after entering the park).
+Often all the boarding groups are given out within minutes (or even seconds on busy days), so plan to be ready a few minutes before 7:00 am (and then at noon or 4 pm if you aren’t successful at 7:00 am).
+If you get one at 7:00 am, you can’t get another later in the day.
 (Note that you don’t need to be physically in either park to try for the afternoon queue, you just must have entered one of the parks at some point earlier that day.)

 - Before your visit, make sure you have installed the Disneyland app on your phone or other device (if your phone can’t run the Disneyland app, try getting an old iPhone or iPad Mini, and just use the WiFi at the parks and/or your hotel).